sqlfluff/sqlfluff/README.md

 working with?
 Fluff is an extensible and modular linter designed to help you write good SQL and catch errors and bad SQL before it hits your database.

+> **Sqlfluff** is still in an open alpha phase - expect the tool to change significantly
+> over the coming months, and expect potentially non-backward compatable api changes
+> to happen at any point.

 # Getting Started

 To get started just install the package, make a sql file and then run sqlfluff and point it at the file.